EngFlow/auth/README.md

 ## Use

 1. Run `engflow_auth login [CLUSTER URL]` to obtain a credential.
-This prints a URL to visit in your browser.
+This opens a URL in your browser.
 1. Visit the URL to complete the process, logging in if necessary. `engflow_auth` will download and store a credential in on your system's encrypted keyring.

 This process needs to be repeated after the credential expires, typically every 90 days.